Adjusting spacing and alignment in an equation

 How to add an equation in your document, see Working with Microsoft Equation.

-In Word you can adjust the spacing and alignment in an equations like an usual text.
-The special format is using for a matrix equation.
+In Word for Microsoft 365, you can adjust the spacing and alignment in an equation like a regular text.
+The unique format is using for a matrix equation.

 To adjusting spacing and alignment in a matrix equation, do the following: